 Back in the days of Red, Blue and Yellow, the official art was made traditionally using watercolours.
 It's still a well-beloved style today, and now you can even imitate it digitally.
 Technology is incredible!

-Before you start you’ll want to grab reference images for whatever it is you want to draw.
+Before you start you’ll want to grab refs for whatever it is you want to draw.
 This may include modern Sugimori art (if you’re drawing a modern Pokémon), and I definitely recommend selecting old Sugimori art references based on the colours, shapes, pose and body style of what you want to draw.
 Bulbagarden Archives has a category filled with Sugimori's old Red/Green art as well as one for Red/Blue artwork, so browse and pick things that are right for your drawing.

 The subject of this tutorial is my Nosepass character from sometimesnosepass, who I can draw from memory.
 Please use references for your own drawing if you need them!

 For the linework and colouring, I prefer to use the following brush settings, respectively (tap to view the full details on mobile):